As an Amazon Associate All Garage Floors earns from qualifying purchases.

 Are jack stands safe?

-There was a time years ago when jack stand design was like the “Wild West” and manufacturers were selling stands that were not tested well, if at all.
+There was a time years ago when jack stand design was like the “Wild West” and manufacturers were selling stands that were not tested very well, if at all.
 They were hyped as premium quality jack stands.

 If you were around people that worked on cars, there was always a story about someone being hurt from jack stand failure.
 Inferior materials, poor castings, thin gauge metals, or inferior design were all culprits.